 Step 1.
 Perform a ‘GAP’ Analysis

-The first step is to check the present financial position of the client and then to determine what is the desired state.
+The first step is to check the present financial position of the client and then determine what is the desired state.
 When we check the present financial position of the client, we also check his skills, his risk-taking capacity, knowledge, etc. The course of action identifies the necessary skills, knowledge, and abilities to reach the desired state.

 Step 2.
 Identify Priorities and Importance

-After identifying the gap, the financial advisor has to determine if the identified needs are real, whether they are worth addressing.
+After identifying the gap, the financial advisor has to determine if the identified needs are real and whether they are worth addressing.
 The advisor then specifies their importance and urgency in view of the goals set by the client.
 If some of the needs are of relatively low importance, it is better to devote our energies to address the other problems with greater impact and greater value.

 Step 3.
 Develop a Strategy

 Step 4.
-Identify problems and Opportunities
+Identify Problems and Opportunities

 After developing a strategy, the next step is to identify what could be the potential problems in reaching the desired state and what are the opportunities.
-The objective here is to identify in advance what problems can arise and to have possible solutions ready.
+The objective here is to identify in advance what problems can arise and have possible solutions ready.

 Step 5.
 Implement and Monitor